 Yes, participation is a term that an individual must pay toward the cost of personal care.
 We use WAC 182-515-1509 (HCS Waiver) and WAC 182-515-1514 (DDA Waivers) to determine how much an individual must pay toward the cost of personal care.
 The reality is most people, including social workers call the entire amount the individual has to pay toward the care as "participation".
 For the financial worker determining eligibility, it is important to know the difference between the cost of personal care (participation) and room and board.
 The reason for this is there are deductions that are allowable to reduce the cost of personal care (participation) and not allowed to reduce the room and board rate without an ETR.

 Note: What does residential setting mean?
 It means an individual is placed in either a boarding home (assisted living, enhanced adult residential center (EARC), adult residential center (ARC), DDA group home or an adult family home (AFH).
 See definition of an alternate living facility.

 What residential settings are used for the HCB CN (COPES) program?
 Assisted living, EARC and adult family homes.
 ARC settings are contracted for MPC only.
 DDA group homes are contracted for DDA services only.

 These residential facilities, or "alternate living facilities" are not medical institutions.
 A bill incurred prior to medicaid eligibility cannot reduce participation or be applied toward a spenddown.

 Why are they sometimes called boarding homes?
 Because assisted living facilities, EARC, ARC and DDA group home are licensed as "boarding homes".
 Adult family homes are licensed as adult family homes.

-Hit link to search for an adult family home or boarding home
+Search for an adult family home or boarding home.

 Bed holds for residential settings (boarding homes and adult family homes)